smschijf/fighter-game/readme.md

 ### IMPORTANT NOTICE

-Project doesn't work in Google Chrome at the moment.
-To play the game you can run it locally.
+Game doesn't work properly in Google Chrome at the moment.
+To play the game without problems, you can run it locally.

 Clone the project